ymiroshnyk/neutrinoparticles.js/dist-PIXI/README.md

 neutrinoparticles.pixi.js is a plugin library for [PIXI](http://www.pixijs.com/) framework.

-**Please, note, that pixi.js has a bug which breaks functionality of this library.
-You can fix it by your own, like shown in [this diff](https://github.com/ymiroshnyk/neutrinoparticles.js/commit/b38b4213136ec2ff721f31390eefb6383e59b48f#diff-aad682da289e3a4ea9955e101bcea5d5be3d804d).**

 ### TO DO
 * Multiply material for particles doesn't look same as in editor.
 * Move from custom shaders and VAOs to PIXI ones.